Become mentally strong is the key to success.

 - Deny the media.
 It sells you what you don’t need.
 (Use as less as it required.)

-- Deny to do everything.
+- Deny doing everything.
 A person can do anything he wants, but cannot do everything he wants.

-- Deny to add what you don’t need.
+- Deny adding what you don’t need.
 “It’s not the daily increase, but the daily decrease.
 Hack away at the inessential.” – Bruce Lee.

 - Deny the blame games.
 Nobody wins ever.
 Instead, take responsibility for your outcomes.

 - Deny the feeling of always being right.
 Try being kind and having an open mind.